awsdocs/aws-storagegateway-user-guide/doc_source/backup-BackupExec.md

 + Veritas Backup Exec 16
 + Veritas Backup Exec 20\.x

-The procedure for using these versions of Backup Exec with a tape gateway is the same\.
+The procedure for using these versions of Backup Exec with a Tape Gateway is the same\.
 See the [Veritas support website](https://www.veritas.com/support/) for detailed information about how to use Backup Exec, including how to create secure backups with Backup Exec, software and hardware compatibility lists, and administrator guides for Backup Exec\.

 For more information about supported backup applications, see [Supported third\-party backup applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.